 Each person can unlock only one Scooter at a time – one rider cannot pay for a group or family.

-Communication and outreach – rider requirements must be posted on each Scooter including the minimum age for riders, no riding on sidewalks, and parking restrictions.
+Communication and outreach – rider requirements must be posted on each Scooter including the minimum age for riders and no riding on sidewalks.

 Bird must have the capability to shut down user accounts with multiple violations.